 it has been a while since I wrote my last post and I want to keep you informed on what I’m working on.
-Since release 2.2 I started to work on a new project that will be the core library for pdfsam 3.
+Since release 2.2 I started to work on a new project that will be the core library for PDFsam 3.
 This new project is a java library based on the pdfsam-console but written from scratch.
-The reasons why I’m rewriting (..and decoupoling the shell interface from the core library) the pdfsam-console are many but the most interesting for you users, I think is that this new library will be, hopefully, the base for an online version of pdfsam.
-Of course I’m still supporting pdfsam on the forum and I’ll fix bugs opened in these months and nothing changes for pdfsam at the moment, I just wanted to let you know what’s going on.
+The reasons why I’m rewriting the pdfsam-console are many but the most interesting for you users, I think is that this new library will be, hopefully, the core for an online version of PDFsam.
+Of course I’m still supporting PDFsam on the forum and I’ll fix bugs opened in these months and nothing changes at the moment, I just wanted to let you know what’s going on.

-The next pdfsam release (around Christmas) will come with the new console.
-Some new command (decrypt, set viewer options and set transitions) will be added and it will be dual licensed (GLP and LGPL) to allow it’s use in commercial software.
-It’s still open source (obviously) but the LGPL is less restrictive and you can chose the license you prefer among GPL and LGPL.
+The next PDFsam release (around Christmas) will come with the new pdfsam-console.
+Some new command (pdf decrypt, set viewer options on pdf and set transitions on pdf) will be added and it will be dual licensed (GLP and LGPL) to allow use in commercial software.
+It’s still open source but the LGPL is less restrictive and you can choose the license you prefer among GPL and LGPL.